Hundreds of dwellings to come on market in south Dublin

 Hundreds of residential housing units are to come on the market in south Dublin following the acquisition of a €161 million site from Nama by a joint venture involving property company Kennedy Wilson.

-Kennedy Wilson and AXA Investment Managers - Real Assets, acting on behalf of clients, said they had completed the acquisition of 274 units and a four acre development site at the Grange in Sandyford.
+Kennedy Wilson and AXA Investment Managers - Real Assets, acting on behalf of clients, said they had completed the acquisition of 274 units and a four acre development site at the Grange in Stillorgan, south Dublin.

 The joint venture aims to develop both additional private rented sector units and resident amenities including a gym, lounge area, business centre and an on-site management office.